-Creating Musconetcong Island Park
+Musconetcong Island Park

 Pictured (From Left to Right): Mary Paist-Goldman, MWA Board of Directors; Bill Gierke, MWA Board of Directors; Mayor Jeff DeAngelis, Franklin Township (Warren County); Brandee Chapman, NJ Green Acres Program; Alan Hunt, MWA Executive Director; Freeholder Susan Soloway, Hunterdon County; Mayor Paul Muir, Bethlehem Township (Hunterdon County)

 This project is also part of "Love Your Park", a pilot initiative of the National Park Foundation to develop volunteers to "adopt" and care for areas within the National Park System.
-While the Musconetcong Island Park is privately-owned, the Musconetcong River is a National Wild & Scenic River, and part of the National Wild & Scenic River system overseen by the National Park Service.
-If you would like to volunteer to help with the project, want to learn more about the Musconetcong Island Park, or want to donate to support the effort, please contact the MWA: (908) 537-7060 or email@example.com.
+The New Jersey Youth Corps Phillipsburg is a local partner that adopted the park.
+While the Musconetcong Island Park is privately-owned, the Musconetcong River is a National Wild & Scenic River as part of the National Park Service's Partnership Wild and Scenic River Program.